CRM Comparison: Business Central and Dynamics 365 Sales

 Integration

-• Business Central combines out-of-the-box ERP and CRM integration, offering a pre-built connection for Dynamics 365 Sales.
+• Business Central combines out-of-the-box ERP and CRM integration and offers a pre-built connection for Dynamics 365 Sales.

-• Dynamics 365 Sales is built on the Power Platform and offers native integration across other Dynamics 365 mobiles, including Customer Service, Field Service, Customer Insights, and Power Apps.
+• Dynamics 365 Sales is built on the Power Platform and offers native integration across other Dynamics 365 modules, including Customer Service, Field Service, Customer Insights, and Power Apps.

 Marketing Capabilities

-• Business Central features marketing functionality enabling teams to track campaigns through each stage using status codes.
-Segment rules can then be used to select a group of contacts that meet specific criteria.
+• Business Central basic marketing functions track campaigns through each stage using status codes.
+Segment rules can be used to select a group of contacts that meet specific criteria.
 Within each campaign, discounts can be set on individual items.
 Business Central doesn’t include functionality to send marketing emails to contacts in bulk.

-Business Central and D365 Sales: Selecting the right product
+Business Central and D365 Sales: Selecting the right CRM product

-Choosing between using Dynamics 365 Business Central for CRM and Dynamics 365 Sales will hinge on your business goals, operations scale, and specific needs.
+Deciding between Dynamics 365 Business Central and Dynamics 365 Sales depends on your goals, the scale of operations, and specific requirements.

-However, if improving the efficiency of your sales operations is a priority, then the Dynamics 365 Sales App offers an advantage through its workflow management and Power Platform automation capabilities.
+However, if improving the efficiency of your sales operations is a priority, then Dynamics 365 Sales offers a clear advantage through its workflow management and Power Platform automation.
 Another distinct advantage is its built-in marketing features and flexibility to connect with marketing automation services.
-D365 Sales also gives sellers an added edge in saving time and increasing productivity thanks to tight integration with Outlook and other Microsoft 365 tools and its connection with Copilot for additional sales insights.

 In some instances, a combination of Dynamics 365 Business Central and Dynamics 365 Sales will provide the best fit, with the Microsoft connector to keep data in sync.